colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 - Same hardening, same configuration, same audit trail everywhere

 **Full Compliance Audit Trail:**
-- GRC ticket + build timestamp → Request provenance
 - AIB build logs → What was customized
 - Image tattoo metadata → Which image is on which VM
-- Defender scan results → Vulnerability assessment
+- Build timestamps → When images were created
-- Approval sign-off → Authorization
+- Version history → Track all image releases

 **Zero Configuration Drift:**
 - Bake everything into the image (OS patches, agents, apps)